Duke of Edinburgh Assassinated or The Vindication of Henry Parkes: Background

 In 1970 Bob Ellis went to a party given by Gough Whitlam's secretary Dick Hall thinking he was going to be asked to write speeches for Whitlam.
 Instead Hall proposed they collaborate on a musical about the attempted assassination of Prince Alfred in Sydney in 1868.
-They wrote the play over weekends.
+(This had been the subject of an earlier play The New Crime.)
+Hall was an expert on the period, having written a chapter on O'Farrell for a never-published book on Australian murder trials.
+"I knew I'd never get a Cabinet rank if I said no," joked Ellis.